Table of Contents

 During the LASIK procedure, your eye surgeon will use a device to make a small flap in your cornea.
 They will either use a microkeratome (a miniscule, machine-guided scalpel) or a specialized femtosecond laser.
 Then, they will remove some corneal tissue to reshape the cornea, using an excimer laser.

 The amount and location of removed corneal tissue depends on the type of refractive error you have, but LASIK can correct all types of refractive errors, including combined refractive errors.
 For example, astigmatism can occur alongside either farsightedness or nearsightedness.

-- SMILE basics: This acronym stands for small incision lenticule extraction (SMILE).
+This acronym stands for small incision lenticule extraction (SMILE).
 It is a newer type of laser refractive eye surgery based on LASIK.
 Although this procedure has been used worldwide for over 10 years, the FDA approved the process and associated devices for the U.S. market in 2016.
 SMILE specifically treats nearsightedness, or myopia.
+It can also correct astigmatism.
 It is considered less invasive than LASIK because it does not require creating a flap in the cornea to reshape it.

 The setup for SMILE surgery is like LASIK in many ways.
-You receive numbing eye drops, the laser is preprogrammed with a map of your cornea, and you lie or sit down for about 15 minutes per eye while the laser reshapes your cornea.
-The healing time is about the same, but there is less risk of scarring on the cornea or the corneal flap detaching from your eye.
-You will also not be moved from one device to another, because there is only one laser involved, so you have a lower risk of dry eye as a side effect.
+You receive numbing eye drops, the laser is preprogrammed with a map of your cornea, and you lie or sit down for about 5 minutes per eye while the laser reshapes your cornea.
+The healing time is about the same.
+With SMILE, there is less incidence of eye dryness.
+Although the risk of flap complications are extremely low in LASIK, they are completely eliminated in SMILE since there is no flap.
 SMILE is a good option for people with myopia who are not good LASIK candidates.